-Although there are tons of different types of subscription businesses out there, they usually fall into one of these categories.
+Although there are many different types of subscription businesses, they usually fall into one of these categories.

 Curation – A subscription box with an assortment of hand-picked products.
 This lets customers discover and explore new products with each delivery.

 Replenishment – This subscription focuses on refills for consumable products.
-This lets customers re-up on products they use on a regular basis.
+This lets customers re-up on products they use regularly.

-Access – Online membership which gives customers special exclusive perks, deals, discounts and member-only access to content or services.
+Access – Online membership gives customers special exclusive perks, deals, discounts, and member-only access to content or services.

 Challenges of Recurring Revenue